 Join PRNEWS at the Washington Marriott Georgetown on December 12-13 for the Media Relations Next Practices Conference.
 At the Media Relations Conference, we’ll find and share new ways to successfully meet your biggest media relations challenges, including coping with shrinking newsrooms and fewer beat-specific reporters, media relations measurement, the ROI of brand newsrooms and as always, getting journalists to open and read your email pitches.

-In a fireside chat with editorial director Melissa Hoffmann, Soledad will discuss how she leveraged various communications channels to become an influencer and enhance her success and profile, and how she has used that to inspire change.
+In a fireside chat, Soledad will discuss how she leveraged various communications channels to become an influencer and enhance her success and profile, and how she has used that to inspire change.

 We'll open up the Media Relations Conference by having our speakers unpack their media monitoring strategies and talk about how to keep up with reporters in our ever-changing media landscape.